Functional Programming overview

 Tip 5, ask your supervising architect for a real program document.
 Even one sample functional program teaches more than the primer alone.
 Look for the space lists, the adjacency diagrams, and the grossing factor assumptions.
 If your office runs P3 work, ask for an output specification too.

 Tip 6, connect programming to budgets.
 The primer is explicit that capital budgets should be based on gross floor area, not net.
-That single rule is the source of a surprising number of Section 1 cost-management questions, where the trap is using net area in a back-of-envelope cost check.
+That rule is the source of a surprising number of Section 1 cost-management questions, where the trap is using net area in a back-of-envelope cost check.

 Tip 7, use the sustainability section to bridge to Section 3.
 The four sustainability angles (siting and orientation, energy performance, operational systems, space and use parameters) line up with Section 3 sustainable design literacy.
 Reading section 6 of the primer gives you a frame for those Section 3 scenarios without opening a separate book.